up9inc/mockintosh/Configuring.md

 Management edpoints:
 - `/` - opens simple UI
 - `/config` - `GET` to fetch, `POST` to set
-- TODO: `/stats` - `GET` to fetch, `DELETE` to reset
+- `/stats` - `GET` to fetch, `DELETE` to reset
 - TODO: how to reset dataset/multirequest iterators
+- TODO: endpoint to serve swagger-ui
 - TODO: `/shutdown` to exit process?
-- TODO: endpoint to serve swagger-ui